Who doesn’t love a great cocktail? Especially one as balanced as this one. That is why I named it the balanced Boulevardier cocktail recipe.

 - Port wine

-I strain the Boulevadier cocktail into my cute martini glass.
-Next I take the lemon rind and twist it over the cocktail and rub it on rim of the glass.
+Strain the Boulevadier cocktail into the glass and take the lemon rind and twist it over the cocktail and rub it on rim of the glass.

 It’s a beautiful color isn’t it?